 Langtang valley trekking is one of the foremost popular trekking destinations in Nepal.
 Langtang valley lies closer to Kathmandu than other trekking regions and is lesser employed by both trekkers and locals.
 As a result, situated near the Tibetan border within the north of Kathmandu this trek is relatively short.

-However, the trek comprises numerous beautiful landscapes, meadows and old monasteries.
+However, the trek comprises numerous beautiful landscapes, meadows, and old monasteries.
 Sherpa & Tamangs people are the main residents of this area.
 Although the Sherpa of Langtang is of Tibetan origin they are quite distinct from the sherpas of Solukhumbu both in language and customs.

-February, March, April, May, June, September, October, November & December are the best seasons for Langtang trek in order to explore a clear view of Himalayas.
+February, March, April, May, June, September, October, November & December are the best seasons for the Langtang trek in order to explore a clear view of the Himalayas.
 While in the context of December & February, the temperature is too cold but the visibility is still good.
 Some trekkers choose this time because there are very only a few tourists on the trails.